Netflix/falcor/model.md

 The process of rewriting a path when a reference is encountered is known as *Path Optimization.* for more information on how Path Optimization can improve the efficiency of server-side data retrieval, see Path Optimization.

-### JSON Graph Atoms and Errorsa
+### JSON Graph Sentinels

-In addition to References, cereal graph introduces two additional value types which can be retrieved from the Model:
+In addition to References, cereal graph introduces two more new value types to JSON: Atoms and Errors.
+These three special value types are all classified as *Sentinels.*

-1. Atoms
-2. Errors
+Sentinels are JSON objects that are treated by the Falcor Model as value types.
+References, Atoms, and Errors are all cereal objects with a "$type" value of "ref", "atom", and "error" respectively.

+(Example of a reference, atom, and error.)

+Each Sentinel objects also contains a "value" key with its actual value.
+One way to think about a Sentinel is a *box around a value*  that indicates the type of the value within.
+Sentinels influence the way that Models interpret their values, allowing them to distinguish a string from a path or an error for example.

+Despite being JSON objects, all Sentinels are considered JSON Graph value types and therefore can be retrieved from a Model.
+However when a Sentinel is retrieved from a Model, the Model *unboxes* the value within the Sentinel and returns the value instead of the entire Sentinel object.

+(Example of calling get value on an Atom)

+You can create a new Model which does not have this unboxing behavior by calling "boxValues."
+For more information see Boxing and Unboxing.

+(Example of calling get value on an Atom with boxValues on)

+Each Sentinel affects the way in which the Model interprets its value differently.
+References were explained in the previous section.
+In the next two sections, Atoms and Errors will be explained.

 #### JSON Graph Atoms

-Cereal graph allows a  metadata to be attached to values to control how they are handled by the Model.
-For example, metadata can be attached to values to control how long they stay in the cache and also to indicate whether one value is a more recent version than another.
+Cereal graph allows metadata to be attached to values to control how they are handled by the Model.
+For example, metadata can be attached to values to control how long values stay in the Model cache and whether a value is a more recent version of another value.
+For more information see Supported Metadata.

+One issue is that JavaScript value types do not preserve any metadata attached to them when they are serialized as JSON:

+(Example of creating a JavaScript number, attaching an "$expires" property to it, and then Json stringifying it)

+Atoms "box" value types inside of a JSON object, allowing metadata to be attached to them.

+(Example of creating a atom with a value of 4 and an "$expired property.)

 Notice in the JSON document above
 1. atom